learningwala/w/m/content/blog/2024-reflections.md

 ### What next ?

+- Work front : till 15th March 2025 - Project DEFY's work is there.
-- Need to figure out work.
+- Need to figure out work after that.
 Gopaldham and Balgokulam people will reply in mid Jan.
 After that we will take a call.
 I am mostly inclined towards going to mitali ben's school for 1 year and then going back to BLR / stay back if we get regular funding.
+If we go to mitali ben's school, we will take up curriculum development project for nature detective and also collaborate with nature classroom for action research & material development.
 - I want to continue work in vadodara.
 Specially with sai's angel foundation.
 We (Rameshwari ben , Ashish bhai, Saurabh bhai, Nikita ben, Suraj, Mihir & Nidhi) started one fellowship program for teenager.
 It's kind of swaraj university model / beme model / self directed learning / relationship model.
 It was a longest wish to do this type of work with youth.
 I am looking forward to that.

 ![Sakha Fellowship ](/2024/sakha1.jpeg)